-Customer experience: AR, 3D, and apps for furniture stores
+Customer experience: AR, 3D, and apps for selling furniture online

-The gradual shift to online shopping was accelerated in 2020 when many businesses were forced to move online and consumer habits trended toward shopping safely from home.
-We believe these trends are here to stay.
-And technology is making it easier for furniture stores to offer the showroom experience online.
+The gradual shift to online shopping was accelerated during the pandemic.
+Emerging technology is making it easier for furniture stores to offer the showroom experience online.

-In 2020, Shopify announced that we’d enabled 3D and video file types for all stores.
-That means you can give your customers a 360-degree view of your product or show the product in motion or in context.
+Using 3D and video file types, you can give your customers a 360-degree view of your product or show the product in motion or in context.
 For example, a video of a person sitting down on a sofa would demonstrate the level of cushion firmness—something that can’t be captured in a photo.

-Getting your products shot in 3D may be a big upfront cost, but these are versatile image types that can be used over and over in animations and demos.
-And, 3D models in AR have been shown to increase conversion rates by up to 250% when they appear on product pages.
+Getting your products shot in 3D may be a big upfront cost, but these versatile image types have shown to increase conversion rates by up to 250% when they appear on product pages.

 To meet the specific needs of your business, here are a few select apps from the Shopify App Store to help you sell furniture online: